Rex Mason: Opposition

 In 1953 Mason was among several Labour MPs who attempted an abortive coup to remove the 71-year-old Walter Nash as party leader, others included Bill Anderton and Arnold Nordmeyer.
 Mason informed Nash that several members were complaining about the party's leadership to him, and that he thought that the majority wanted to have a new leader.
 By 1954 a majority of the caucus was in favour of leadership change but pressure from the unions and continued support from Party branches allowed Nash to survive the subsequent caucus vote.

+In 1953, Mason was awarded the Queen Elizabeth II Coronation Medal.

 Second Labour government

 After Labour won the 1957 election, Mason returned to his previous roles of Attorney General and Minister of Justice.
 He was also made Minister of Health.

 In 1959 he introduced a bill proposing that men convicted of homosexual acts should be dealt with as merely indecent assaults and therefore carry a lighter penalty.
-Mason was unfairly and inaccurately accused of attempting to amend the law to legalise homosexual acts between consenting males and adopt the recommendations of the 1957 Wolfenden Report on homosexuality in England which was not the case.
-In 1961 National's deputy leader Jack Marshall was to retract much of his party's criticism claiming they had misunderstood the intention of the bill.
+Mason was unfairly and inaccurately accused of attempting to amend the law to legalise homosexual acts between consenting males and adopt the recommendations of the 1957 Wolfenden Report on homosexuality in England.
+In 1961 Nationals deputy leader Jack Marshall retracted much of his party's criticism, claiming they had misunderstood the intention of the bill.

 Later career

 Mason eventually retired from politics at the 1966 election, under a certain amount of pressure from colleagues who wished to "rejuvenate" the Labour Party.
 Mason was now in his eighties.
-Two years earlier he had broken Āpirana Ngata's record for the longest consecutive service in parliament and Maurice O'Rorke's record for the longest overall service in parliament.
+Two years earlier he had broken Āpirana Ngata's record for the longest consecutive service in Parliament and Maurice O'Rorke's record for the longest overall service in Parliament.
 He is the only person to have served as an MP for over 40 years.

 He was invited by new Prime Minister Norman Kirk as a guest of honour to the first meeting of caucus following Labour's victory in the 1972 election where he oversaw the election of the cabinet.

 In the 1967 New Year Honours, Mason was appointed a Companion of the Order of St Michael and St George, for public services.